arun-jerry/GoodReads/README.md

 # GoodReads

-To see the app, download and open the index file
+To see the app, download and open the index.html file

 ## KEY FEATURES:
 * Local storage.!!!
 Yes the searched pages are saved locally.
 The result from `generateHtmlData()` is stored agains a key shown below. `key = search_text + "page" + current_pagenumber`